 We also maintain a written business continuity plan, which was developed using the guidelines published by the National Institute of Standards of Technology, to minimize the risk of data loss due to any interruption in business.
 Our business continuity plan encompasses all critical aspects of our business and identifies contacts and resources.
 Additionally, we perform daily backup procedures using a combination of onsite and cloud-based services to ensure all data is recoverable.
 We proactively monitor various software, hardware, and network infrastructure systems to ensure optimal performance and security.
 We also perform routine maintenance procedures and periodically upgrade our software and hardware to help ensure that our systems are secure and work efficiently and effectively to minimize the risk of business interruption.
 Although we maintain an extensive business continuity plan, a long-term failure or impairment of any of our information technology systems could adversely affect our ability to conduct day-to-day business.
-Please see "Risk Factors - If our information technology system fails, our operations could suffer."
+Please see "Risk Factors - If our information technology system fails or if implementation of new information technology systems is not executed efficiently and effectively, our business, financial position and operating results could be adversely affected."